mw5mercs-modding/harjel/Readme.md

 This mod adds additional armor upgrades to the game which can be installed into individual locations.

-- Modular Armor Mk1 - Mk4: Armor upgrades which add a fixed amount of armor to their installation location.
-Variants for rear armor are included.
-- HarJel I, II, III - Self-Repair systems.
+- **HarJel I, II, III** - Self-Repair systems.
 Upon taking damage they will repair armor and structure in their install location for a certain amount of time.
 Install a total of 7 HarJel systems to make the entire mech self-repair.
+Different HarJel tiers cannot be combined, also they cannot be installed in the head (lore forbids it!).
+- **Modular Armor Mk1 - Mk4**: Armor upgrades which add a fixed amount of armor to their installation location.
+Variants for rear armor are included.
+Different tiers for different weight classes.
-- Patchwork T1 to T3 which provide a small amount of weight in exchange for some slots.
+- **Patchwork T1 - T3**: provide a small amount of weight in exchange for some slots.
+Because Patchwork is awesome.

 ## Requirements